-Much of the action of latest release, Mr. Darcy’s Bargain, is based around a scam perpetrated by Mr. Wickham upon the citizens of Meryton, as well as Mr. Darcy’s attempts to thwart him.
+Much of the action of my Mr. Darcy’s Bargain, is based around a scam perpetrated by Mr. Wickham upon the citizens of Meryton, as well as Mr. Darcy’s attempts to thwart him.
 Wickham convinces many in Hertfordshire to invest in an annuity scheme.
 But how exactly did annuities work during the Regency?

 First, if you are like me, your eyes blur over when people in other fields start tossing around the “jargon” associated with their occupations.
 I do not pretend to be an expert in such matters as annuities, but I will attempt to keep my description of public funds at the time as simple as possible.